+Are you wondering how to get motivated to exercise?
 Almost everyone goes through it at some point- trying to find the motivation and reason to get up and exercise everyday.
-Its a hard thing to do.
+It’s a hard thing to do.
 Only those who really enjoy exercise or have the willpower to make themselves do it day in and day out really succeed.
 Some of us need a little extra help to get going.
 There are small mental things we can do to help us achieve the fitness level we so desperately want.

 Challenging yourself to meet small goals along your fitness journey is a fantastic way to keep motivated.
 I figured this out after I caught myself saying “there are no changes happening” or “I don’t think I am really getting anywhere”.
 Actually just working out a couple of weeks your body will have made so many tremendous changes that you might not be able to see.
 So I figured out if I can make set small goals along the way this would probably help me achieve success.
 Here are a couple of the little things I did.
 Hopefully they will help you too.
 Also remember, that exercising is a great example to set for your children and encourage them to try it too!

 I wanted to increase my overall muscle tone and the amount of weight I could lift.
 The amount I wanted to increase by was a lot.
 I accomplished this in a similar way to my running goals.
 I just increased my goal by ten pounds at a time.
-I achieved goals more frequently which made me feel good and want to keep going.
+Because I achieved goals more frequently, it made me feel good and want to keep going.
 I am not all the way to my overall goal yet but I am getting close and feeling great.

-These are medium to long term goals but helped me a lot.
+“Your why” are medium to long term goals.
+Doing this helped me a lot.
 If you enjoy activities such as hiking, cycling, motorcycle riding or bee keeping (you get my point) then exercise could help with just about every activity.
+Why do you want to exercise?
+To become a better athlete?
+To become slim?
+Or to become more healthy?
 My mental picture was how I would look laying on the beach.
 This helped to keep me going on days when I just didn’t feel up to it.
 I put a picture of a beach in the Cayman Islands on the wall in the room where I did my workout.
-This game my exercise reason.
+This gave my exercise reason.

 I found a great way to keep myself focused was to have rewards.
 If I accomplished this goal or that goal then I would get a certain reward.
 It could be a trip the movies or a night out on the town.
 Anything you want so long as it will keep you motivated and going.
 This pertains to diet also.
 Don’t try to go from eating completely unhealthy to cutting out everything bad in your diet.
 This makes a much higher percentage of failure.
 Allow yourself one treat a day weather its a coke, cookie or small piece of cake.
 Don’t overdo it.